volume12 1942-1943

 Tarzan's journey with Jonathan continues, they arrive

-at a mysterious city (the name is here not given by Hogarth)
+at a mysterious city (not named by Hogarth,

 where Tarzan becomes involved in the quarrel